top of page

 What kind of course was I searching for?
 A course on how to sell courses, of course!

 I went to YouTube and searched for who was selling what.
-I know these business types like to give out free info and then make an offer so I listened to a few.
+I know these business types like to give out free info and then make an offer, so I listened to a few.
 And I got exactly what I expected - skeevy, slimy salespeople.
 Yuck.

 But then one person - who I will keep anonymous because they threatened to come after me with their millions of dollars (I'll explain later) - felt like she was speaking directly to me.
 She understood my pain.
 She knew exactly what I needed.
-And wouldn't you know it - she had the answer too!
+And wouldn't you know it - she had the answer, too!

-The price of her course wasn't mentioned.
-But I scheduled a chat with her to see if I was a good fit for her program.
+The price of her course wasn't mentioned but I scheduled a chat with her to see if I was a good fit for her program.

-I was aware of this... but looked the other way.
+I was aware of this... but I looked the other way.
 "I suppose it's just normal in the world of business.
 They have the skills I don't - so who am I to question it?
 Do I want help or not?"

 He asked me a few questions about my business and my motivation level.
-And apparently it all checked out because he proclaimed that he thought I would be a good fit for their program.
+And apparently, it all checked out because he proclaimed that he thought I would be a good fit for their program.
 Hazza!

-Still no mention on the price of the course.
+Still no mention of the price of the course.
 "It's probably like ten grand or something.
 Crap, I can't afford this.
 But I also can't do this on my own!
 I need what they have and I'm going to suck it up.
 Something in my life has to change; I am going to make this work so my family can have a better life.
 I don't want to lose my house or sell all my stuff or take the kids out of their extracurricular activities that are so healthy for them both emotionally and socially!"
 (Remember - story follows state.)

 "Yeah, I don't have that."